Beowülf (album)

 Beowülf is the debut album by the band of the same name, released in 1986.
+The album's title is a reference to the Norse saga hero of the iconic epic poem in Anglo-Saxon literature.

 Like many Beowülf albums, the recording is out of print.
 In 2004, the album was re-released as the first half of the Re-Releases compilation, along with its follow-up Lost My Head...
 But I'm Back on the Right Track.